gnprice/pysh/README.md

    the block is executed once with `_` set to each value in turn.
    Each resulting value is converted with `json.dump` in place of the conversions described above, followed by a newline.

+   In conjunction with `--iter`, the block is executed once, with `_` set to an iterator that yields the parsed JSON values, and with output processed in the same way.

    *(Overlaps a bit with `jq` which is hard to compete with, but I think there are cases where integration with Python -- perhaps